apiobuild/docs/content/docs/introduction/introduction/index.md

 {{< alert icon="💡" text="Learn more about microservices →" rel-href="/docs/introduction/architecture/#microservice" >}}

 An app is a standalone microservice with dedicated functionality.
-For example, **[Chopin App](https://telescope.apiobuild.com/app/chopin)** creates instant one page online store with pre-defined integrations to catalog and order services. **[Waitress App](https://telescope.apiobuild.com/app/waitress")** is a **google** sheet wrapper API to fetch and append data.
+For example, **[Chopin App](https://telescope.apiobuild.com/app/chopin)** creates instant one page online store with pre-defined integrations to catalog and order services. **[Waitress App](https://telescope.apiobuild.com/app/waitress")** is a **Google Sheets** wrapper API to fetch and append data.

 For technical users, each app is always available as API, API spec can be found in the **[DOCUMENTATION](https://telescope.apiobuild.com/app/chopin/swagger)** on the app page.